Bo and Me

 “I wouldn’t say that.
 There’s been a lot of great players before me.
 Coach Chizik says this program was made great before I was here, even before I was born.

-Cam Newton was born in May 11, 1989.
+Cam Newton was born on May 11, 1989.
 It was a Thursday.
-Nolan Ryan struck out Bo Jackson in all four at bats that day.
+Nolan Ryan struck Bo Jackson out in all four at bats that day.

 I was only half joking.

-He smiled.
+He smiles.
 “Yeah, I did… Bo’s presence makes you want to be great.”

 I shake his hand.